qtumproject/qtumbook/part2/erc20-token.md

 ]
 ```

-You can see that these UXTOs share the same address `qdgznat81MfTHZUrQrLZDZteAx212X4Wjj`.
+You can see that these UTXOs share the same address `qdgznat81MfTHZUrQrLZDZteAx212X4Wjj`.

 # Using ABIPlayer